sgnl-actions/.github/profile/README.md

-# SGNL Actions Organization Configuration
+# SGNL Actions

-This repository contains organization-wide configurations for the sgnl-actions GitHub organization.
+This repository contains actions for use with SGNL's CAEP Hub

 ## 📦 Available Actions